 Unusual Options Activity Insight: KraneShares Trust KraneShares CSI China Internet ETF

-On Thursday, shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw unusual options activity.
-After the option alert, the stock price moved down to $52.
+On Monday, shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw unusual options activity.
+After the option alert, the stock price moved up to $51.73.

 - Sentiment: BEARISH